 Staying focused while studying or working at home is no easy feat.
-The fridge, the couch, your furry best friend are all calling you or your child to stop working and instead bask in the comforts of your safe haven.
+The fridge, the couch, your furry best friend are all calling for you to stop working and instead bask in the comforts of your safe haven.

-But we all know that sometimes studying from home is the only option.
-So how do we set ourselves and our children up for success?
+But we all know that sometimes working from home is the only option.
+So how do we set ourselves up for success?
 We’ve listed some home office and kids’ study room ideas, tips and tricks below to keep everyone zoned in.

 Keep your context in mind to stay productive

 Ideally, a workspace should be just that and only that – a space for working.

 At the end of the day, we’re all creatures of habit.
 Our minds are built to recognise and respond to contextual stimuli of the space around us.

 What that means is, if we start trying to be productive in a context that we’ve previously used for rest and relaxation, chances are we’re going to start looking for those comforting distractions when we're meant to be working.

 If you’re lucky enough to have a spare room in your home, designate that space as a home office or study area.
 Keep entertainment and relaxation objects (like video games and your bed) in another part of the house.

 Unfortunately, most of us don’t have the luxury of having spare rooms just laying around, waiting to be turned into a home office.

 If that’s the case for you, and you only have one small area available, don’t sweat it.
 You can always use home decor ideas to transform your space and create the perfect setup.